What you need to know

 - Problem-solving skills: Pulmonologists need to evaluate patients’ symptoms and administer the appropriate treatments.
 They need to do this quickly if a patient’s life is threatened.

-The average pay for pulmonologists in the United States is approximately $310,000 according to an annual Medscape survey.
+The average pay for pulmonologists in the United States is approximately $331,000 according to an annual Medscape survey in 2019.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.